Elizabeth of Austria (1526–1545): Life

 In October the same year, Elizabeth and her younger siblings Maximilian, Ferdinand and Anna traveled with their father to Linz before traveling on to Vienna.
 This so that they could gain some experience in handling themselves in a formal court environment and also prepare for being confirmed in the Catholic faith.
 The confirmation took place in October 1539 in the royal chapel, with a Venetian envoy acting as Elizabeth's godfather.
 The cardinal Girolamo Aleandro, who conducted the ceremony, thought the young archdukes and archduchesses resembled "a chorus of angels".

 Elizabeth and her family would return to Innsbruck in 1541.

 Queen of Poland and Grand Duchess of Lithuania

 Elizabeth and a twelve-person escort departed Vienna on 21 April 1543.
 She was met at Olomouc by Samuel Maciejowski, Bishop of Płock and a retinue of 1,500 knights.
 On 5 May 1543, Elizabeth entered Kraków and met Sigismund Augustus for the first time.
-The same day, 16-year-old Elizabeth married 22-year-old Sigismund Augustus in Wawel Cathedral.
+The next day, 16-year-old Elizabeth married 22-year-old Sigismund Augustus in Wawel Cathedral and was crowned the Queen of Poland.
 The wedding celebrations continued for two weeks.
-She was also crowned as Grand Duchess of Lithuania and Queen of Poland, which only increased the ire of Bona Sforza, who detested her title of "Old Queen".
+Bona Sforza was reported to detest her daughter-in-law, who was called "the Young Queen" was Bona was now titled "Old Queen".